RagnarB83/ash-documentation/docs/_build/html/_sources/MM-interfaces.rst.txt

 Molecular mechanics in ASH is possible via either the internal NonBondedTheory or via an interface to the external OpenMM package: :doc:`OpenMM-interface`

-The internal NonBondedTheory can only perform nonbonded interactions: electrostatics and short-range Lennard-Jones interactions.
+The internal NonBondedTheory is only capable of calculating nonbonded interactions: Coulomb electrostatics and short-range Lennard-Jones interactions.
-The Coulomb+LJ interaction is quite fast as it is written in Julia.
+It will use routines written in Julia and thus require activating the Python-Julia interface.
 Nonbonded Theory can be used in geometry optimizations provided that the MM atoms are always frozen.
 It can be used as MM code in QM/MM (:doc:`module_QM-MM`) theory objects.

-The interface to the external OpenMM code (:doc:`OpenMM-interface`) has recently become available.
+The interface to the external OpenMM code (:doc:`OpenMM-interface`) allows for full-fledged molecular mechanics.
 OpenMM is a fast C++ code with a Python API that ASH is interfaced to.
-OpenMM can calculate both bonded and nonbonded interactions, both periodic and nonperiodic systems and can read in multiple types of forcefield files.
+OpenMM is capable of bonded and nonbonded interactions, can treat periodic and nonperiodic systems and can read in multiple types of forcefield files.
+It can also run both on the CPU and the GPU.
+It can be used as MM code in QM/MM (:doc:`module_QM-MM`) theory objects.

 ###########################
 NonBondedTheory